Paint by Numbers Tips – 10 Tricks to Know Before You Start Painting by Numbers

-A problem for many of you who are just starting out is that you don’t cover the numbers properly and then complain that the paints are not thick enough.
-There are more easy tricks how to avoid numbers being visible.
+A problem for many of you who are just starting is that you don’t cover the numbers properly and then complain that the paints are not thick enough.
+There are more easy tricks on how to avoid numbers being visible.
 The easiest is to paint the numbers twice and use thicker paint.
 You can also help yourself by using a white pen marker to cover the number each time before applying the paint.
 It makes the work less smooth as you have to put the brush aside each time, grab the pen, whiten the number and then repeat the same again.
 But the result is sure.

-7. Check reference guide often
+7. Check the reference guide often

 When you start your first painting by numbers ever you will notice, that some areas are pretty small and so are the numbers.
 Customers sometimes refer to that.
 Some of you are using magnifying glasses or magnifying work lights.
-You have to know that it’s vital to have those small areas to reach better detail level.
+You have to know that it’s vital to have those small areas to reach a better detail level.

-A great tip to paint by numbers of small areas is to make a photo before starting the painting at all.
+A great tip to paint by numbers of small areas is to take a photo before starting the painting at all.
 Thus, you will always have a reference, a starting point and you can zoom the picture in anytime to view the number.

 8. Use proper lighting while painting

 Apart from using table magnifier lamps you always need to have proper light conditions in your room.
 You will see the reference guide and the canvas with the small numbers better.
 That means you’ll not get tired easily.
-But you will also feel much better when there’s enough of natural sunlight in your room.
+But you will also feel much better when there’s enough natural sunlight in your room.
 People are not underground creatures and we need sunlight to live and not to feel fatigued.

 To melt your paint I advise using just a few drops of clear water.
 I think I mentioned that in our product descriptions.
-This way you can control how thick the paint will be and you also control the resulting effect it has on the painting.
+This way you can control how thick the paint will be and you also control the effect it has on the painting.
 In case you want to re-use a very old paint that you have as a left-over from your previous works months or years ago, you will need more water.
 If adding more water doesn’t help, just contact us and we might get you the paint you need.